MoserMichael/my-notes/dev-gotchas.md

 ---
 Another useful tool is [github code search ](https://github.com/search) especially if you use a few of the search operators [explained here](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-code)

+One interesting usage, besides searching for a code pattern, is to search for interesting projects on github; also see [searching for repositorie](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-for-repositories) and [searching for topics](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-topics)

+[```stars:>=10 language:cpp in:readme games```]( https://github.com/search?q=stars%3A%3E%3D10+language%3Acpp+in%3Areadme+games&type=Repositories )  this searches  for projects that have more than ten 'stars', are using the c++ programming language, and have the word "games" in the readme.

 ---